Timmelsjoch Tunnel (Special Toll)

 What is the Timmelsjoch Tunnel?

-What is the elevation of the Timmelsjoch?
+How high is the Timmelsjoch?

 FAQ about the Timmelsjoch Tunnel

-Is the Timmelsjoch Tunnel subject to a (route) toll?
+Is the Timmelsjoch Tunnel subject to a route toll?

-Yes, the Timmelsjoch is open daily from 7:00 to 20:00.
+Yes, the Timmelsjoch is open daily from 7:00 a.m. to 8:00 p.m..

 How long does it take to drive over the Timmelsjoch?

-What is the gradient of the Timmelsjoch?
+What is the maximum gradient of the Timmelsjoch?

 Michelle Albrecht